Attorneys To Work For You

 If you have any of these tax problems and you are audited by the IRS you may need to engage a tax fraud attorney.
 Actions you take during the course of a tax audit can turn a run of the mill tax controversy into a tax fraud case.
 For example, lying or giving evasive answers to IRS investigators, delaying tactics, and other actions designed to mislead IRS agents are all indicia of tax fraud.

-An experienced tax fraud lawyer can help you navigate the treacherous waters of an IRS tax audit, and help formulate an effective strategy.
-Whether and when to answer questions from the IRS, or whether to stand on your 5th Amendment rights, are questions that only a tax fraud lawyer can help you answer.
-Your financial well being, as well as your personal freedom may depend on the right answers.
-If you or your accountant even suspects that you might be subject to a criminal or civil tax fraud penalty you owe it to yourself to arrange for an appointment with tax attorney Dennis Brager.
+An experienced criminal tax fraud lawyer can help you navigate the treacherous waters of an IRS tax audit, and help formulate an effective strategy.
+Whether and when to answer questions from the IRS, or whether to stand on your 5th Amendment rights, are questions that only a criminal tax fraud lawyer can help you answer.
+Your financial wellbeing, as well as your personal freedom may depend on the right answers.
+If you or your accountant even suspects that you might be subject to a criminal or civil tax fraud penalty you owe it to yourself to arrange for an appointment with LA criminal tax attorney Dennis Brager.

 Call us today at 800.380.TAX LITIGATOR or contact us online.